No Child Left Behind (NCLB),

 The No Child Left Behind Act (NCLBA) makes it clear that Congress expects schools and school systems receiving federal funds to ensure that Parents are actively involved, and knowledgeable about their schools and their children's education.
 As part of this law, it is required that schools give parents many kinds of information and notices in a uniform and understandable format and to the extent practicable, in a language that the parents can understand.
 Also listed are notices as required by FERPA and the TN State Board of Education.
 Listed below are such notices.

 - Disclosure of Directory Information from your child's education records.
 The primary purpose of directory information is to allow Maryville City Schools to include this type of information from your child's education records in certain school publications.
-Examples include: a playbill, showing your student's role in a drama production; multi-media presentations; the annual yearbook; honor roll or other recognition lists; graduation programs; and sports activity sheets, such as for wrestling, showing weight and height of team members.
-Directory information includes: Student's name, address, telephone listing, photograph, date and place of birth, major field of study, dates of attendance, grade level, participation in officially recognized activities and sports, weight and height of members athletic teams, degrees, honors and awards received, the most recent education agency of institution attended.
+Examples include a playbill, showing your student's role in a drama production; multi-media presentations; the annual yearbook; honor roll or other recognition lists; graduation programs; and sports activity sheets, such as for wrestling, showing the weight and height of team members.
+Directory information includes the Student's name, address, telephone listing, photograph, date, and place of birth, major field of study, dates of attendance, grade level, participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees, honors, and awards received, the most recent education agency of institution attended.
 If you do not want this information used in school publications, for more information, please contact the principal at your child's school.

 - Unsafe Schools Choice Compliance.
 As required by the Tennessee State Board of Education's Unsafe School Choice Policy, parents shall be notified immediately if their child is the victim of a violent crime, as defined in TCA 40-38-111(g).
 If this occurs, the student will have the right to transfer to another school within the LEA.